JeffMcClintock/GMPI/README.md

 * Supports 'silent' buffer optimisations
 * Supports musical timing information
 * Supports polyphonic parameters
+* Supports MIDI 1.0 and MIDI 2.0 plugins
 * Thread-safe by default
 * A clean and bloat-free API surface.
 * Plugin meta-data is plain XML

 # A clean, simple audio plugin API.

 Other plugin APIs require a lot of confusing 'boilerplate' code in every plugin.
-Below are plugin source-code examples which roughly illustrate how much overhead is required by other formats compared to GMPI.
+Below are source-code examples which roughly illustrate how much overhead is required by other formats compared to GMPI.
+The plugins are all simple gain plugins.

 <img src="Docs/plugin_api_complexity.png" width="260"/>

 GMPI plugins are simply easier to write.
 See the full source code of the GMPI gain plugin in [Samples/Gain.cpp](Samples/Gain/Gain.cpp)

 But don't be fooled by the simplicity, even this basic GMPI plugin supports sample-accurate automation.
 This is because GMPI provides
 *sensible default behaviour* for advanced features.
 Sample-accurate MIDI and parameter automation is *built-in* to the framework.
-Yet you can easily override the defaults if you need to.
+And you can easily override the defaults when you need to.

 # Metadata in XML
 Rather than writing a lot of repetitive code to describe the plugin, GMPI uses a concise plain text format (XML).
-This is more future-proof than the rigid fixed 'descriptors' of other plugin APIs, because you can add new features or flags without breaking any existing plugins or DAWs.
+This is more future proof than the rigid fixed 'descriptors' of other plugin APIs, because you can add new features or flags without breaking any existing plugins or DAWs.
 Here's the decription of the example gain plugin...

 ```XML